Invisible Languages of the LLM Universe: Conclusion

 \section{Conclusion}

-We have demonstrated that linguistic inequality in Large Language Models is not incidental but structural, reflecting continuities from colonial-era hierarchies to contemporary AI development.
-Of the world's 7,613 languages, roughly 2,000 Invisible Giants with millions of speakers remain digitally underrepresented, concentrating in formerly colonized regions at rates nine times higher than Europe.
+We demonstrate that linguistic inequality in Large Language Models (LLMs) is not incidental but structurally embedded, reproducing historical continuities from colonial language hierarchies through to contemporary AI development.
+Of the world’s 7,613 attested languages, approximately 2,000 can be classified as Invisible Giants -- languages with millions of speakers that remain substantially underrepresented in digital ecosystems.
+This underrepresentation is disproportionately concentrated in formerly colonized regions, where rates of linguistic exclusion are estimated to be orders of magnitude higher than in Europe.

-This pattern constitutes digital-epistemic injustice: the systematic exclusion of marginalized linguistic communities from AI-mediated knowledge production through denial of digital infrastructure and epistemic authority.
-As LLMs become infrastructure for education, commerce, and governance, this exclusion threatens to accelerate language shift, compressing human linguistic diversity toward homogenous English-centered multilingualism.
+We conceptualize this configuration as a form of digital-epistemic injustice: the systematic marginalization of specific linguistic communities within AI-mediated regimes of knowledge production, enacted through constrained access to digital infrastructure and the systematic devaluation of their epistemic contributions.
+As LLMs increasingly function as core socio-technical infrastructure for education, commerce, governance, and cultural production, such exclusion is likely to intensify ongoing processes of language shift.
+This dynamic promotes convergence toward a homogenized, English-dominant model of multilingualism and, in turn, accelerates the erosion of global linguistic diversity.

-Yet this outcome is not inevitable.
-Concentrated investment in digital infrastructure for systematically under-resourced languages, community-controlled data governance, and decolonial AI development practices could narrow gaps within a generation.
-The question is one of political will: do we accept AI systems that reproduce colonial hierarchies, or do we demand technology that honors and amplifies the full richness of human linguistic diversity?
+This trajectory, however, is not immutable.
+Targeted and sustained investment in digital infrastructure for structurally under-resourced languages, the institutionalization of community-governed data stewardship, and the adoption of explicitly decolonial principles in AI design and governance have the potential to significantly mitigate these disparities within a generational timescale.
+The central question is political rather than purely technical: whether societies will accept AI systems that reproduce and normalize colonial linguistic hierarchies, or instead demand technological infrastructures that recognize, sustain, and amplify the full spectrum of human linguistic diversity.

-The invisible languages of the LLM universe need not remain invisible.
-Making them visible requires recognizing that their exclusion was never accidental -- and that inclusion requires not just more data, but fundamentally reimagining who AI serves and whose knowledge counts.
+The \emph{invisible languages} within the current LLM ecosystem need not remain invisible.
+Rendering them visible requires acknowledging that their exclusion has been historically and structurally produced rather than accidental, and recognizing that meaningful inclusion entails more than the quantitative expansion of training datasets.
+It necessitates a fundamental reconfiguration of whose interests AI systems are designed to serve and whose knowledge systems are accorded legitimacy and authority.